epuce/web-bootcamp/W01L04 - HTML atributes.md

 https://www.cs.princeton.edu/courses/archive/fall07/cos109/labs/html/tags.html

 ### HTML check up task
-create page using only html and it's atributes based on the image under your usernam.github.io project and push it to github.
+create page using only html and it's attributes based on the image under your username.github.io project and push it to github.

 ![Example to aim for](img/W01L04.png)